 Do any special rules apply to online advertising of medicinal products?

 Online advertising of medicinal products via the Internet or any other electronic environment is strictly prohibited in Turkey.

 What are the packaging and labelling requirements for medicinal products?

-The Labelling Regulation provides the rules in relation to the outer and inner labels of a pharmaceutical product.
+As part of legislative harmonisation the Turkish Labelling Regulation has been abrogated and the Regulation on Packaging and Labelling of Human Medicinal Products was introduced on April 25 2017.
+The Regulation on Packaging and Labelling of Human Medicinal Products provides the rules in relation to the outer and inner labels of a pharmaceutical product.
 Accordingly, the necessary information (eg, name, dosage, form and amount of the product, storage conditions and manufacturer’s name and marketing authorisation number) will be provided on the outer packaging in a legible, understandable and non-erasable way.
 Moreover, a summary of product characteristics and instructions for use in the format required and approved by the Pharmaceuticals and Medical Devices Agency must also be included within the packaging.

 How is the promotion of off-label use regulated?

 In principle, the promotion of off-label use is prohibited in Turkey, as promotional activities must be in line with the approved product indications.
 However, there are certain exceptions, such as the promotional activities conducted during the international congresses held in Turkey or the provision of information directly by a medical liaison officer on the written request of a physician, dentist or pharmacist.

 Relations with healthcare professionals